bagder/uncurled/expect.md

 and use reason and arguments.
 If that fails, my personal way is usually to slowly get involved as little as possible in such conversations.

+## People hide their origins

+Even employees at large tech companies or producers of high volume devices that your Open Source project will show up asking questions and demanding actions, using seemingly anonymous or personal-looking email addresses.
+It is a common practise to avoid using the company domain in emails to mailing lists to avoid too easily revealing their association.

+Sometimes this may of course be because said employee is actually working on a side project on their spare time and truly is an invidual asking for help, but in other cases it is done to hide for competitors that company X uses this project, to make the user avoid comments (or hostility) from others about company X but also to avoid it appearing as if company X that is making a lot of money of their product looking for freebies (which they might be).